Thermosets and Thermoset Resins Information

-Thermosets and thermoset materials are polymer materials that have been irreversibly cured.
+Thermosets and thermoset resins are raw, unshaped polymer materials that have been irreversibly cured.
 They are generally stronger than thermoplastics due to polymer cross-linking and have a higher resistance to heat.
 Cured thermoset resins may soften when heated, but do not melt or flow.
 They tend to be more brittle than thermoplastics and many cannot be recycled due to irreversibility.

-Information and listings on the types of thermoset chemical systems can be found on the GlobalSpec SpecSearch Database.
+Information and listings on the types of thermoset chemical systems can be found on the Engineering360 SpecSearch Database.
 The most common types are epoxy, phenolics, bismaleimide, and fluoropolymers.

 Filled or reinforced products consist of resins and modifiers such as pigments, plasticizers, or chopped fibers.
 By contrast, unfilled resins, base polymers, and raw materials do not contain additives.
 Typically, raw materials are available as pellets, powders, granules, or liquids.